tangchihyu/jruyi.github.io/gettingstarted/building-a-discard-server/index.md

 ### 1. Start JRuyi

-Go to $JRUYI_HOME, and start JRuyi as follows.
+If JRuyi has not been started yet, please go to $JRUYI_HOME and start JRuyi as follows.

 ```
 bin/ruyi